learn-co-curriculum/python-p3-migrations-and-alembic/README.md

 ## Key Vocab

+- **Schema**: the blueprint of a database.
+Describes how data relates to other data in tables, columns, and relationships between them.
 - **Persist**: save a schema in a database.
 - **Engine**: a Python object that translates SQL to Python and vice-versa.
 - **Session**: a Python object that uses an engine to allow us to